 We’ve all seen sports movies.
-The story of an underdog team that needs to find it in their hearts to work as a team and rally to beat the best team in the league.
+The story of an underdog team that needs to find it in their hearts to work as a team and rally to beat their rivals.
 Or maybe they play their best but lose at the last moment, only to learn a valuable life lesson about how to define success.
 Or maybe they’re playing to give their hometown a boost following an economic downturn or tragedy.
 These are stories about heart, gumption, and stick-to-itiveness.

 Each of these stores is both mundane and completely absurd.
-You may wonder how, but if you went to high school then you should probably already have some ideas., especially if you went to high school in the mid to late 1990s like I did and this movie is doing.
+You may wonder how, but if you went to high school, you should probably already have some ideas., especially if you went to high school in the mid to late 1990s like I did and this movie is doing.

 The 1990s nostalgia hit me fairly hard with the film, too.
-Having gone to high school in a small town where precisely these kinds of shenanigans could and would happen, there is a comfortable familiarly to the way the film feels.
+But, having gone to high school in a small town where precisely these kinds of shenanigans could and would happen, there is a comfortable familiarity with the way the film feels.